What is ‘The Shadow’? 5 Techniques for Shadow Work

 - Superego: The superego is the part of us which abides by idealised rules, especially those of a collective cultural or familial nature

 In the above definition, the id most closely relates to the shadow in that this is the unconscious part of ourselves that harbours our drivers and wants.

 However, the shadow is more than just elements of the unconscious id, it becomes the shadow when we actively remain ignorant to – or reject – parts of ourselves that are at the root of our being.

 We can do this with all manner of emotions, drivers and realities.

-We may have traumatic experiences that we are repressing, we may have an inner anger towards the world we repress because we unconsciously learned anger is ‘bad’, or we may have fetishes or desires we have not or do not want to acknowledge.
+We may have traumatic experiences that we’re repressing, we may have anger towards the world we repress because we unconsciously learned anger is ‘bad’, or we may have fetishes or desires we have not, or do not, want to acknowledge.